cern-eam/eam-light/README.md

 To run EAM Light using Docker, we have available a Docker image that exposes both the backend and frontend modules of the application.

-The docker container may be started by providing a single argument: the Infor Web Server URL (EAMLIGHT_INFOR_WS_URL), which will look similar in your organization to the following: `https://inforappserver/axis/services/EWSConnector`.
+The docker container may be started by providing a single argument: the HxGN EAM Web Server URL (EAMLIGHT_INFOR_WS_URL), which will look similar in your organization to the following: `https://hxgneamappserver/axis/services/EWSConnector`.

 ```
 docker run -p 8080:80 -p 9990:9990 --env EAMLIGHT_INFOR_WS_URL=<Infor WS URL> cerneam/eam-light